sigmod/sqlpp/document.md

 It returns:

     [
-      { "$1": [ { "message": " dislike iphone its touch-screen is horrible" }, { "message": " can't stand at&t the network is horrible:(" } ], "uid": 1 },
+      { "$1": [ { "message": " dislike iphone its touch-screen is horrible" }, { "message": " can't stand at&t the network is horrible:(" } ], "author-id": 1 },
-      { "$1": [ { "message": " like samsung the plan is amazing" }, { "message": " like t-mobile its platform is mind-blowing" } ], "uid": 2 }
+      { "$1": [ { "message": " like samsung the plan is amazing" }, { "message": " like t-mobile its platform is mind-blowing" } ], "author-id": 2 }
     ]

 ### <a id="Implicit_group_variables">Implicit group variables
-The group variable is optional.
-If a user query does not declare the group variable, the compiler will generate a variable, which includes all binding variables defined in the `FROM` clause as renaming variables.
-However, after the Group By clause, the user query cannot refer to the generated group variable, but can still refer to binding variables defined in the `FROM` clause just that those binding variables bind to a collection of values.
+The group variable is also optional.
+If a user query does not declare the group variable, the compiler will generate a group variable, which includes all binding variables defined in the `FROM` clause as renaming variables.
+However, after grouping, the user query cannot refer to the generated group variable, but can still refer to binding variables defined in the `FROM` clause just that those binding variables bind to a collection of values.

 #### Example